-For districts with year-round programs: If your district is registered with TEA to operate a year-round program and has one or more tracks ending later than the June 18, 2020, due date for initial Collection 3 data submission, your district still must submit its initial Collection 3 data by that due date.
-Your district may delay resubmission of Collection 3 data until August 13, 2020, or two weeks after the completion of the latest year-round track, whichever comes first.
-However, the PEIMS staff will not process any resubmission after August 13, 2020.
-Corrections made after August 13, 2020, will be handled by the State Funding Division.
+For districts with year-round programs: If your district is registered with TEA to operate a year-round program and has one or more tracks ending later than the June 16, 2022, due date for initial TSDS PEIMS Summer submission, your district still must submit its initial TSDS PEIMS Summer submission data by that due date.
+Your district may delay resubmission of the TSDS PEIMS Summer submission data until August 18, 2022, or two weeks after the completion of the latest year-round track, whichever comes first.
+In no case will any resubmission be processed after August 18, 2022.
+Corrections made after August 18, 2022, will be handled by the State Funding Division.